Symmetry Breaking from Monopole Condensation in QED$_3$

-We will now show that, among all possibilities allowed by the Vafa-Witten theorems reviewed in section~\ref{section: Vafa-Witten} above, the only one that is actually realized is the large-$|\vec m|$ Coulomb phase that we already analyzed in section~\ref{subsection:largemphase}.
-In other words, we prove that this phase smoothly extends to all~$\vec m \neq 0$ (regardless how small), without encountering a phase transition.

-We do so by arguing that all electrically charged degrees of freedom (whether fundamental or composite) decouple exponentially rapidly at long distances, as long as the fermion mass in~\eqref{vwmass} is positive, $m > 0$.
+We would like to argue for the existence of a massless photon, posited above, by showing that all electrically charged degrees of freedom (fundamental or composite) decouple exponentially rapidly at long distances, as long as the fermion mass in~\eqref{vwmass} is positive, $m > 0$.
 To see this, consider any composite operator~$\CO_q(x)$ of gauge charge~$q$ under our dynamical Spin$_c$ gauge field~$a$, e.g.~we could take~$\CO_q \sim \psi^q$.
-Note that~$\CO_q$ can be a boson or a fermion, depending on whether~$q$ is even or odd.
 The two-point function of~$\CO_q$ is given by

 where we have included a suitable charge-$q$ Wilson line to ensure gauge invariance.
 We now use the Vafa-Witten bound~\eqref{vwpropbound} on the electron propagator in a fixed photon background~$a$ that holds for any non-zero fermion mass~$m$, together with the fact that the Wilson line is a pure phase in Euclidean signature, to obtain the following uniform bound,